verusmedia/android-verusmediasdk/README.md

 <a name="ins"></a>
 ## Installation
-•	Download aar lib from latest release.
-•	In Android studio: File -> New -> New Module and choose Import .jar/.aar Package, press next
-•	File name: path to aar
-•	File -> Project Structure -> {your_module_tab} -> dependencies and add imported module as dependency.
 •	Change your minSdkVersion to >=21 in the Module:app Gradle.

 •	Add the jitpack repository to the Project Gradle.
 ```
 allprojects {